kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

 <div class="tab-content">
 <div id="mongo" class="tab-pane fade in active" markdown="1" >

-Install [MongoDB](http://www.mongodb.org/downloads) (Optional, you may install [Cassandra 3.5](http://cassandra.apache.org/download/) instead) ([source](http://docs.mongodb.org/v2.6/tutorial/install-mongodb-on-red-hat/)).
+Install [MongoDB](http://www.mongodb.org/downloads) (Optional; you may install [Cassandra 3.5](http://cassandra.apache.org/download/) instead) ([source](http://docs.mongodb.org/v2.6/tutorial/install-mongodb-on-red-hat/)).

-If you have installed previous version, this is how you can completely uninstall it:
+If you have installed a previous version, this is how you can completely uninstall it:

 ```bash
 $ sudo dpkg -l | grep mongo